kubi79/openshift4/README.md

 failed the cluster will be not fuctioning properly.
 Also important is to deploy deployments by gitops tools.
 It can speed up restore app in case o failure.

-I try to describe how backup and ha was working in my project whare I was working and installed all envronments.
+I will try to describe how backup and ha was working in my project whare I was working and installed all envronments.
 We had clusters placed on vmware hypervisors.
 Every cluster was deployed in IPI method.
 In that case nodes could be added or removed in one click.
 Adding new node was taking around 4 minutes.
 Every claster was placed on SSD storeage on vmware.
 Production test and development clusters was placed on different vmware clusters.
 For production we had doubled cluster one was active second was standby.
 Both keeped the same version of applications deployed by gitops.
 Both clusters had access to the same storages means pvc's were available on both clusters and application could using them.
-In case of failure dns witchover was performedby network team.(quick action)
+In case of failure dns switchover to all critical applicationn was performedby network team.(quick action)
 We were also use switchover for update cluster.
 All clusters were disconnected.
 When we perfomed update cluster we were doing it on standby first.
 And after update stanby become active one.
 From backup perspective we had storage replication backup on storage level.
 We also deployed portworx for backup purposes.
 Application owners could do backup by itself.
 They could backup even whole namespaces in the clusters vie easy click by web ui.
+To perform backup we have plenty tools to choose.
+We can use also free tools like OADP operator or other velero like tools.
+I think above principles should be deployed on every cluster to increase safety of the cluster.